 Dig down deep and find the pain and hurt that hides in the nooks and crannies of your body and don’t be afraid to explore it and to sit with it.
 And ultimately, to find a way that works for you to release it.
 For some it might be journaling.
 For others it may be a ritual ceremony where you write down what you want to release and set that baby on fire.
 Or it may possibly be through meditation.
 Or yoga.
 Or running.
 Or painting.
 Or cooking.
 Or, or, or…

 Connecting with your body, feeding your soul, and ultimately being gentle, compassionate, and loving towards yourself, much in the way you would support a friend or child going through a similar situation, may be one of the most important parts of your healing journey.
 Build a relationship with yourself based on love.

 Get to know your body, perceived faults and all, and learn to love her.
 By facing these dark feelings head on and with love, I’ve finally felt them leave my cells and everyday I feel lighter, happier, and more certain that I am continuing to walk the right path for my healing journey.
 Because the thing about journeys is that they never end, they simply evolve.

 And remember: Healing is hard, but that doesn’t mean it’s not worth it!

-Thanks for joining me today friends.
+Thanks for joining me today friend.
 If you know someone who may benefit from reading this post make sure you share it below or send it to them with love.
-And if you need a little extra guidance on your healing journey, sign up for my Reset Yourself Nutrition Challenge.
-We go into lots of info about the best foods for healing, but also the best mindset and self-care practices.
-The fun starts September 12th.
-Click here to check out the details!
+And if you need a little extra guidance on your healing journey, feel free to take a look at my customized coaching packages.
+Together we will get to the root of what is holding you back so that you can release and heal your body.

 In love and happiness,